Crypto vs card payments

 | Payouts | Limited, expensive, and slow for mass payouts | Built-in mass payouts for contractors and affiliates |

-| Business support | Template-based support, long ticket response times | 24/7 support with personal account managers |
+| Business support | Template-based support, long ticket response times | Customer support levels vary by provider; some vendors advertise 24/7 support and dedicated account management, while others offer standard business hours coverage |

 | Integration | Mostly plugins and hosted pages, PoS systems | Full API, plugins, hosted checkout pages, PoS systems |